StatisticalRethinkingJulia/StatisticalRethinking.jl/docs/src/intro.md

 The author of the book states: "*If that (the statistical model) doesn't make much sense, good. ... you're holding the right textbook, since this book teaches you how to read and write these mathematical descriptions*" (page 77).

-[StatisticalRethinkingJulia](https://github.com/StatisticalRethinkingJulia) is intended to allow experimenting with this learning process using [Stan](https://github.com/StanJulia) and Julia.
+[StatisticalRethinkingJulia](https://github.com/StatisticalRethinkingJulia) is intended to allow experimenting with this learning process using [Stan](https://github.com/StanJulia) and [Julia](https://julialang.org).

-In `rethinking`, posterior values can be approximated by
+In the R package `rethinking`, posterior values can be approximated by

 ```
 # Simulate quadratic approximation (for simpler models)